soybase/amigo/README.md

     ...
     value: http://www.soybase.org/solr/

-2. Update host ports in compose.yml to not conflict with used ports
+4. Update host ports in compose.yml to not conflict with used ports (if necessary)

-3. Deploy on production host:
+5. Deploy on production host by pushing commit to GitHub

-    docker compose -p soybase-amigo up -d --build

 # Overview